durasj/chipsandcode/src/routes/sideB.md

 <!-- Nor -->

-{% EmbeddedHardwareIDE id="xqKdROsftOA6WwMZtXNoW4L0Q0Y9x-1W" /%}
+{% EmbeddedStartingFiles name="Nor" id="xqKdROsftOA6WwMZtXNoW4L0Q0Y9x-1W" /%}

 ## Chip 4: Three-way Or

 You are getting the hang of it!
 The last gate is a three-way Or, similar to the three-way And we mentioned before.
 This Boolean function outputs $1$ if any of its three inputs are $1$.
 If none of its inputs are $1$, it outputs $0$.
 Please implement the missing `PARTS` following the gate implementation in Figure 1.6 - good luck!
-As usual, you are done when all Tests are passing.
+As usual, you are done when the all comparisons in the script pass.

 ![Standard symbolic notation of some elementary logic gates.](/figures/figure1-3.svg 'Figure 1.2: Standard symbolic notation of some elementary logic gates.')
 _**Figure 1.2** Standard symbolic notation of some elementary logic gates._